jlmelis/breakout/README.md

 # Breakout style game

-Panda themed breakout styled game.
+Panda themed breakout style game.
 I am using this to apply things learned from several Phaser tutorials.

 ## NOTE
 This is a learning project.
 The code isn't perfect and will be refactored as I learn more about the Phaser 3 frame work.